devlooped/SponsorLink/docs/index.md

 5. The sponsorable library can now check for the manifest (entirely offline) and change its behavior accordingly.

-{: .info }
+{: .note }
-> NOTE: the SponsorLink-enabled library may use your configured git email (locally)
+> The SponsorLink-enabled library may use your configured git email (locally)
 > to ensure the synchronized local manifest belongs to the same account.
 > Read the [privacy policy](privacy.md) for more details.